MissingDeadlines/iolite/samples/README.md

 # Samples

-The samples require the latest version of IOLITE `v0.1.11`.
+This directory contains various samples that showcase IOLITE's feature set.

+## Installation

+> Please check each of the sample descriptions in this README.
+Some samples require additional installation steps, like, e.g., the `Minecraft Map` sample.

-Place the files in this directory in the root directory of IOLITE, load one of the worlds (most prefixed with `sample_`) in the editor, and switch to the game mode.
-That's it!
+1. Place the files in this directory in the root directory of IOLITE
+2. Load one of the worlds prefixed with `sample_` via the editor
+3. Switch to game mode and done!

+> The samples are compatible with IOLITE `v0.1.11` and upwards.

 ## Audio Spectrum (sample_spectrum)